MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-overview.md

 ### Record summarization

-Record summarization gives you a quick summary of your opportunity and lead records.
+Record summarization gives you a quick summary of your opportunity, lead, and account records.
 Copilot generates the summary from predefined fields.
 Your administrator can change the fields that Copilot uses to generate the summary.
 Ensure that your entire sales team agrees on the top 10 fields that are most relevant for your business.

 Learn more: